Leslie8826/ScratchProgramming_Soccer-Training/README.md

        * learn how to implement blocks for the other sprite according to the main sprite
        * learn how to use simple conditional statements
        * learn how to use nested conditional statements
+       * learn how to place the sprite in the same position everytime the game starts
   - Students will get familiar with:
        * key blocks
        * "when clicked" blocks